ptimoney/hledger-nvim/README.md

   ft = { "hledger", "journal" },
   dependencies = { "neovim/nvim-lspconfig" },
   opts = {
+    -- Keymap for :HledgerGraph (default: "<leader>hg")
+    -- Set to false to disable, or customize to your preference keymap = "<leader>hg",  -- or false to disable, or "<C-g>" etc.

     lsp_opts = {
       settings = {
         hledgerLanguageServer = {